appbaseio/abc/README.md

 ### 6.2 Licensing

-ABC's oss variant is licensed under the Apache 2.0 License.
+ABC is licensed under the Apache 2.0 License.
 See [LICENSE](LICENSE) for full license text.
-ABC's !oss (read non-oss) variant which includes the `abc import` command and bundled in the binary is free to use while in beta.